2014 Perinatal Care Recommendations

 - Document all testing discussion, decisions, and results; do not repeat screening for heritable conditions if individual has been screened previously.

 - Discuss not using tobacco, alcohol, other drugs, and limiting exposure to second-hand smoke

 - Asking clinician before using any medications or treatments

 (prescribed, over-the-counter, herbal/dietary supplements, alternative)

-- Folic acid and iron
+- Discuss the use of folic acid and iron supplements.

 - Proper nutrition, exercise, weight management (review goal gestational weight gain, based on patient’s BMI)

 - Thirty minutes of moderate exercise per day.
 Counsel to avoid activities with high risk of falling or abdominal trauma.